-Poland's economic freedom score is 66, making its economy the 42nd freest in the 2024 Index of Economic Freedom.
-Its rating has decreased by 1.7 points from last year, and Poland is ranked 23rd out of 44 countries in the Europe region.
+Poland's economic freedom score is 67.1, making its economy the 45th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 1.1 points from last year, and Poland is ranked 25th out of 44 countries in the Europe region.
 The country's economic freedom score is higher than the world average and lower than the regional average.
-Poland's economy is considered "moderately free" according to the 2024 Index.
+Poland's economy is considered "moderately free" according to the 2025 Index.

 The Polish economy performs relatively well in many areas of economic freedom.
-With a competitive business climate supported by political stability, Poland has a dynamic business environment.
+With a competitive business climate supported by political stability, the business environment is dynamic.
 Commercial operations are aided by regulations that support open-market policies.
 However, institutional weaknesses still prevent more dynamic growth.
-The accumulation of large fiscal deficits could undermine long-term competitiveness.
+The accumulation of large fiscal deficits risks undermining long-term competitiveness.
 Measures have been taken to make business start-up procedures easier and facilitate private-sector development, but the pace of reform has slowed.
 Inflationary pressures persist.